 - An unauthorized person cannot make changes in committed costs.

 Committed cost is considerably high in the wake of COVID-19.
 Many companies are determined to pay the fixed costs (such as rental expenses, AMC, etc.) even if the factories are not operational.
-Many individuals are also working from home town, but they have to pay rent for the flat in their work town.
-Committed cost is a burden if the said services/goods are not available for usage due to such outbreaks.
+Many individuals are also working from their home towns, but they have to pay rent for the flat in their work town.
+Committed costs are a burden if the said services/goods are unavailable for usage due to such outbreaks.
 On the other hand, a committed one has assured revenue for another.
 Thus, breaking the chain may cause the economic cycle to break down.

 This has been a guide to what is Committed Cost and its definition.
-Here we discuss examples of committed cost along with advantages and its differences from discretionary cost.
+Here we discuss examples of committed costs along with advantages and their differences from discretionary costs.
 You may learn more about finance from the following articles –